bgsoftware/company-site/_posts/2019-07-08-software-security-disaster.md

 title       : 3 Horrible Things That Can Happen If You Use Old Software description : Microsoft is ending support for some software you may be using.
-Danger. image       : 2019-07-08-3-horrible-things-that-can-happen-if-you-use-old-software.jpg author      : John Scott comments    : true tags        : [John Scott, Software, Security]
+Danger. image       : 2019-07-08-3-horrible-things-that-can-happen-if-you-use-old-software.jpg
+image-description: "Link to blog post.
+Photo of open padlock on door latch.
+Key is sticking out of the padlock." author      : John Scott comments    : true tags        : [John Scott, Software, Security]